project-sunbird/sunbird.org-docs/developer-docs/telemetry/jslibrary.md

     "type": "", // Required. app, session, editor, player, workflow, assessment "duration": "", // Required.
 Total duration from start to end in seconds "pageid": "", // Optional.
 Page/Stage id where the end has happened.
     "summary": [{ "key": "value" }] // Optional.
-Summary of actions done between start and end.
+Summary of the actions done between start and end.
 For ex: "progress" for player session, "nodesModified" for collection editor
 };
 </pre>